This is a beautiful collection of Polychromatic Ornament prints by Albert Racinet, all in the Public Domain.

 Albert Racinet examples of free form Chinese art decorations.

-Cloisonné is an ancient technique for decorating metalwork objects with colored material held in place or separated by metal strips or wire, normally of gold.
+Cloisonné is an ancient technique for decorating metalwork objects with coloured material held in place or separated by metal strips or wire, generally of gold.

 The floral art remind me of some of the Chintz vintage floral patterns.